 - Ensure the client's Patch License is consuming as detailed for PM 7.1 SP1, SP2 or MP1; Windows System Assessment Scan: Step 6: HOWTO56242

-- Ensure the targeted filters are in order for the Software Update Plug-in and Patch Install Tools;
+- Ensure the targeted filters are in order for the Patch Install Tools;

 - These files can be later viewed with Notepad following a Patch Inventory Scan